-Kurt’s Historic Sites chronicles the adventures I've had while pursuing “hands-on history”.
-By venturing through this website you can read about how I met former presidents Clinton and Carter, my nighttime adventure at the Andrew Johnson National Cemetery, and how I beat former newscaster Walter Cronkite to his own grave.
-Among other features is a video of my interview with James Leavelle, who was stationed at Pearl Harbor during its bombing and was handcuffed to Lee Harvey Oswald when the accused assassin was murdered on live television.
+Kurt's Historic Sites chronicles the adventures I have had while pursuing "hands-on history".
+By looking through this website you can read about how I met former Presidents Clinton and Carter, my nighttime adventure at the Andrew Johnson National Cemetery, and how I beat newscaster Walter Cronkite to this own grave.
+Included with these and other features is a video of my interview with James Leavelle, who was stationed at Pearl Harbor during its bombing and was handcuffed to Lee Harvey Oswald when the assassin was murdered on live television.

 Kurt's Historic Sites is also a learning tool for online visitors.
 What was the disturbing dream Abraham Lincoln had shortly before his assassination, and which vice president tried to form his own country?
 Explore this website to find the answers to these questions and learn other interesting facts about figures from U.S. history.